Scratching Visual Transformer's Back with Uniform Attention: Additional Experiments

 \subsection{Discussion on Position of $\gs$}

-We conclude the position of $\gs$ to the end of the $\mlp$ block by the observation in \Sref{subsec:where}.
-We provide our intuition and discussion about the position of $\gs$ as follows:
+We conclude the position of $\gs$ to the end of the $\mlp$ block.
+We provide our intuition and discussion about Table 3-(b), which shows performance depends on $\gs$ position in the $\mlp$ block.

-\paragraph{Gradient signals} We think that the gradient signals are dependent on position.
-For simplicity, we assume a single layer composed of the $\msa$ and $\mlp$ blocks. \begin{itemize} \item case 1, $\mathtt{<Front>}$: If $\gs$ is located at $\mathtt{<Front>}$, the subsequent weights in the corresponding $\mlp$ block cannot receive the gradient signals during training. \item case 2, $\mathtt{<End>}$: If $\gs$ is located at $\mathtt{<End>}$, the preceding weights in the $\mlp$ block are updated by the gradient signals by uniform attention. \end{itemize}
+\paragraph{Gradient signals.} We think that the gradient signals are dependent on the position of $\gs$.
+For simplicity, we assume a single layer composed of the $\msa$ and $\mlp$ block.
+Let the $\mlp$ layer consist as follows: $\mathtt{<Front> - FC layer - <Mid> - FC layer - <End>}$. \begin{itemize} \item Case 1, $\Front$: If $\gs$ is located at $\Front$, the subsequent weights in the corresponding $\mlp$ block cannot receive the gradient signals during training. \item Case 2, $\End$: If $\gs$ is located at $\End$, the preceding weights in the $\mlp$ block are updated by the gradient signals by uniform attention. \end{itemize}

-\paragraph{Why is the improvement of $\mathtt{<Mid>}$ and $\mathtt{<End>}$ similar?} There is no non-linear function (e.g., GELU) between $\mathtt{<Mid>}$ and $\mathtt{<End>}$ positions.
-Since uniform attention is the addition of a globally averaged token, the output is identical wherever $\gs$ is located at $\mathtt{<Mid>}$ and $\mathtt{<End>}$.
+\paragraph{Why is the improvement of $\Mid$ and $\End$ similar?} There is no non-linear function (e.g., GELU) between $\Mid$ and $\End$ positions.
+Since uniform attention is the addition of a globally averaged token, the output is identical wherever $\gs$ is located at $\Mid$ and $\End$.
 Therefore, the accuracy of both positions is similar.
-Nonetheless, $\gs$ at $\mathtt{<End>}$ achieves a bit higher top-5 accuracy than $\gs$ at $\mathtt{<Mid>}$ as shown in Table \ref{table:gcb_pos_mlp}.
-As aforementioned, we suspect the $\mathtt{<End>}$ position provides the gradient induced by uniform attention to weights of the MLP block.
+Nonetheless, $\gs$ at $\End$ achieves a bit higher top-5 accuracy than $\gs$ at $\Mid$.
+As aforementioned, we suspect the $\End$ position provides the gradient induced by uniform attention to weights of the MLP block.

-\subsection{Utilizing the class token}
+\subsection{Utilizing the Class Token}

-In \Tref{table:gp}, we do not see improvement by adding the class token and reason that the value of the class token remains the same from addition by itself.
 Since the class token evolves by interacting with entire tokens for tasks, we think that the class token could be utilized to complement spatial interactions of attention.
 We propose two additional baselines employing the class token.